-In HubSpot, properties hold information about a contact, company, or deal.
-For example, a contact record's First name property holds the contact's first name, while the HubSpot owner property contains the HubSpot user who interacts with the contact regulary.
+In HubSpot, properties hold information about a contact, company, deal, or ticket.
+For example, a contact record's First name property holds the contact's first name, while the Contact owner property contains the HubSpot user who interacts with the contact regularly.

-In addition to HubSpot's default contact properties, default company properties, and default deal properties, you may need properties that resonate more closely with your particular industry or marketing/sales funnel.
+In addition to HubSpot's default contact properties, default company properties, default deal properties, and default ticket properties, you may need properties that resonate more closely with your particular industry or marketing/sales funnel.
 As a result, you can create properties of your own.

 Before getting started, check out this blog post for additional context on the importance and use of custom properties.

-- Select Properties in the left sidebar menu.
+- Navigate to Properties in the left sidebar menu.